nicolo-ribaudo/codemods/README.txt

                     method "require.resolve".
                     It supports the "basedir" parameter.

-  ts-type-fields    Adds the "declare" keyword before type-only class fields
-                    declarations in TypeScript.
-Starting from Babel 8.0.0, fields without the "declare" keyword will be initialized to "undefined" by default.
-                    This codemod accepts the following options, to filer the uninitialized fields to transform:
-                     --all      All the uninitialized fields
-                     --derived  In derived classes
-                     --readonly Readonly fields

   flow-type-fields  Wraps type-only class fields in flow comments (/*: ... */).
                     Starting from Babel 8.0.0, unwrapped fields will be initialized to "undefined" by default.